-I’m really excited to bring you this series about wood finishes with special guest, Julie Henderson, from Chalk n Trees.
+In Wood Finishes Part 1, I’m really excited to bring you the first in a series about wood finishes with special guest, Julie Henderson, from Chalk n Trees.

 Julie is a busy mother of two, and has a passion for restoring and refinishing furniture.
 As a girl her dad taught her how to paint furniture and over the years, Julie has created pieces for family and friends.
 While on maternity leave with her second child, she decided to pursue her hobby, and Chalk n Trees was born!
 The name says it all – Julie loves chalk paint (and other paints too) and trees are very important to her family.
-Julie’s husband is an Arborist and all their animals are named after trees: Willow, Cedar and Callistemon.
 She also gets ridiculously excited by a gorgeous wood grain!
 Julie studied Biomedical Science at uni, which is probably why she likes playing with chemical mixes to use in her restorations.
 She loves to experiment with colour and different techniques and gets true joy out of creating beautiful and unique furniture.

 In this three part series, we’ll be looking at:

 - Wood Finishes Part 1 – Revealing the Finish (testing the surface and identifying the existing finish of a piece)

 - Wood Finishes Part2 – Removing the Substrate (how to remove the existing finish from the wood surface)

 - Wood Finishes Part 3 – Refinishing the Surface (reapplying a finish to the newly cleaned surface)